Ekaterina Juskowski: Work

 In 2019, Juskowski launched the Hydra Art Residency at the Old Carpet Factory, designed to document and preserve the island’s cultural heritage while supporting contemporary artistic practices on Hydra Island, Greece.
 In 2024 she curated the "Warp of Time" art exhibition featuring works of Helen Marden.
 In 2025 she curated a project "Hydra: Island in the Sound" featuring "Fountains" series by artist Dimitrios Antonitsis and soundscapes by Angela Tisner.

 Writing

 Juskowski contributes to various publications writing about art and culture.
 She is the author of the book "The Warp of Time" published in 2024 and "Hydra: Island in the Sound" published in 2025.

+Curatorial Work

+Juskowski's curatorial practice is characterized by an interdisciplinary and site-specific approach that examines the relationship between memory, identity, material culture, and place.
+Across exhibitions staged in museums, heritage sites, cultural institutions, landscapes, and international art fairs, she has developed projects that bridge contemporary art with history, philosophy, literature, social engagement, and local narratives.
+Her exhibitions frequently activate the historical, architectural, or environmental context of a site, treating placemas an integral component of storytelling.
+She has curated exhibitions that position artworks within broader intellectual and social frameworks, connecting material and symbolic forms, and individual experience with collective history.